mrismanaziz/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## How does a penguin build it’s house?
+Igloos it together.